 The business of developing and exploring resource properties involves a high degree of risk and, therefore, there is no assurance that current exploration and test mining programs will result in profitable operations.
-The Company has not determined whether any of its properties contain economically recoverable reserves of mineralized material and currently has minimal or no revenues from its projects; therefore, the Company does not generate sufficient cash flows from its operations.
-There can be no assurance that significant additional losses will not occur in the future.
-The Company's operating expenses and capital expenditures may increase in future years with advancing exploration, development, and/or production from the Company's properties.
+The Company has not determined whether any of its properties contain economically recoverable reserves of mineralized material and currently has minimal or no revenues from its projects; therefore, the Company does not generate sufficient cash flows from its operating expenses and capital expenditures may increase in future years with advancing exploration, development, and/or production from the Company's properties.
 The Company does not anticipate receiving sufficient revenues from operations to offset operational expenditures in the foreseeable future and expects to incur losses until such time as one or more of its properties enters into commercial production and generates sufficient revenues to fund continuing operations.
-There is no assurance that any of the Company's properties will eventually graduate to commercial operation.
-There is also no assurance that new capital will become available, and if it is not, the Company may be forced to substantially curtail or cease operations.
+There is no assurance that new capital will become available, and if it is not, the Company may be forced to substantially curtail or cease operations.